Reddish Vale: Housing

-Recent threats
+Recent threats and developments

 Recent proposals to change the nature of the vale have been met with robust opposition.
 In 1988, the government of the day asked the Greater Manchester Residuary Body to sell off its holdings in the area; 3,000 people, worried that it would be sold to developers, gathered in the vale to protest.
-The land was acquired by Stockport Council in 1995.
+The land was acquired by Stockport Metropolitan Borough Council in 1995.
 They arrived as three contingents from Brinnington, North Reddish and South Reddish.

 In 1990, a proposal to create an artificial ski slope at Woodhall Fields was opposed by 7,000 signatories to a petition.
-The opposition was led by the Tame Valley Defence Group supported by MP Andrew Bennett and the Reddish Reporter.
+The opposition was led by the Tame Valley Defence Group supported by Labour MP Andrew Bennett and the Reddish Reporter.
 The Defence Group had made trips to the various ski slopes and supplied local people with reports on Sheffield Ski Slope.
 This proposal echoed an earlier proposal for a snow dome which was opposed by South Reddish Action Group, who were later to merge with the Tame Valley Defence Group to protect the vale.

 In 1992, the golf club hoped to use part of the vale as landfill; the plans did not come to fruition.
 This again was opposed by the Tame Valley Defence Group who were strongly supported in this by the Director of Public Health in Stockport.

+In September 2013, proposals were made to build 292 homes to help regenerate Brinnington which included the sale of 1.3 hectares of Reddish Vale Country Park to developers for 30 houses, which was met with protests.
+In January 2015, work was approved for 280 homes, and despite 14,000 signatures on petitions in protest of this, builders started work on 70 homes there in November 2016.